-Parishioners watched in tears and horror watched as their beloved church went up in flames.
+Parishioners watched in tears and horror watched as their beloved church on 25th and Broadway went up in flames.
 Now, the shell of the church is barely standing.

 "It was an advanced fire, already involving the entire interior," said FDNY Commissioner Daniel Nigro.